FAQs for SBSRI Funding Competitions

 – Should the budget include all expenses related to my research project?

 No, budgets and budget justifications should only reflect expenses and line items related to this particular competition.
 If you do include more details, your justification must CLEARLY indicate what funds are being requested through SBSRI.
+If you need assistance with building a compliant budget/budget justification, please contact your unit's business manager or personnel in SBSRI for guidance.

 – What are examples of allowable budget items?